brooksjoey11/truckops/README.md

 1. **Start small.
 Prove usefulness.
 Save the data.
 Build intelligence from real use.**
 2. Features should not become separate disconnected applications.
-3. Agent behavior should be driven by configuration files, not hard-coded prompts.
+3. Agent behavior should be driven by configuration files, not hard‑coded prompts.
 4. Credentials should never be stored in notes or public files.
 5. Data collected by one agent must be accessible to other agents.
 6. Development work should not interfere with production operations.
 7. Every meaningful change should be documented in a release note.
+8. **The Orchestrator is the intended owner interface; direct specialist access is for development/debugging only.**

 ---